Institut national des langues et civilisations orientales: List of sectors

+The Institute offers initial training at Bachelor's, Master's and PhD levels, as well as continuing education open to external students and professionals.
+Foreign students can take French as a foreign language courses.
+Short, à la carte courses, evening classes and “practical certificates” are also popular.

 Research

+Overview

 Research at Inalco combines area studies and academic fields.
 Researchers study languages and civilizations that are increasingly in the spotlight – Africa, the Middle East, Asia, and as far as the Arctic – and are central to the major issues of the 21st century.
 Fourteen research teams, often partnered with other research organizations, PhD programs, and a publishing service form the backbone of research at Inalco.
 Inalco also has a project management and knowledge transfer service.

-The research teams, administration offices and doctoral school are housed in a building dedicated entirely to research, with access to a full range of support functions: assistance in preparing research proposals and grant applications, organizing scientific events, looking for partnerships and funding, publication support, internal funding, and communication.
+The research teams, administration offices, and doctoral school are housed in a building dedicated entirely to research, with access to a full range of support functions: assistance in preparing research proposals and grant applications, organizing scientific events, looking for partnerships and funding, publication support, internal funding, and communication.